awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_service-with-iam.md

   A service\-linked role is a type of service role that is linked to an AWS service\.
 The service can assume the role to perform an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view, but not edit the permissions for service\-linked roles\.

-For details about creating or managing Amazon ECS service\-linked roles, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.
+For details about creating or managing Amazon ECS service\-linked roles, see [Using service\-linked roles for Amazon ECS](using-service-linked-roles.md)\.